 Butane Hash Oil can be made with either open blasting or a closed loop system.
 Blasting is done by stuffing raw cannabis into a glass tube and pouring filtered butane through the packed glass.
 The liquified butane dissolves the trichome heads and cannabinoids because the crystals are coated with a nonpolar wax.
 Butane is also nonpolar and works as a solvent to gather the resin into a plate below the tube.
 The solvent remaining in the liquid is then purged out and what’s left is what we know as Butane Hash Oil.

-After extracting dabs, there are still unwanted fats, lipids, plant waxes and plant material that need to be removed from the concentrates.
+After extracting dabs, there are still unwanted fats, lipids, plant waxes, and plant material that need to be removed from the concentrates.
 Winterizing and dewaxing are two ways to clean up what has been ran through the tube.
-Winterizing uses ethanol to separate the solution from your dabs over a two day period.
+Winterizing uses ethanol to separate the solution from your dabs over a two-day period.
 Dewaxing uses cryogenics (or low temperatures) to do the same thing, but doesn’t use a chemical to do so.
 Instead, a vacuum oven is ran at low temperatures to get rid of the butane smell and to alter the appearance.

-If using chemicals to administer your serving of phytocannabinoids is a bit much, there are always the traditional and updated methods of solventless hash.
+If using chemicals to administer your serving of phytocannabinoids is a bit much, there are always the traditional and updated methods of making solventless hash.
 The pure unrefined flavor and smell makes for a smooth smoke unlike anything raw cannabis has to offer.
 Despite there not being any chemicals, the chance for mold is very possible if the hash isn’t dried correctly.
 Still, the methods that have survived decades and centuries live on in those who prefer natural concentrates.
-Early hash was collected resin glands by rubbing cannabis flowers in their hands to make a piece of “Charras.”
-This process originated in parts of East Asian and made its way through India, The Himalayas, Turkey and Morocco as far back as the year 100 A.D.
+Early hash was collected resin glands by people rubbing cannabis flowers in their hands to make a piece of “Charras.”
+This process originated in parts of East Asian and made its way through India, The Himalayas, Turkey, and Morocco as far back as the year 100 A.D.